Brother Power the Geek: Later appearances

 The character was revived briefly two decades later, first in a short story by Neil Gaiman in Swamp Thing Annual #5 (1989) (reprinted in Neil Gaiman's Midnight Days), and then in a Vertigo one-shot by Rachel Pollack and Mike Allred titled Vertigo Visions - The Geek.

-In Gaiman's story, Brother Power is revealed to be an imperfect elemental, similar to the Swamp Thing, and he is connected to all human simulacra such as dolls, dummies, statues, etc. The story resumes with the rocket's return to earth, guided into Tampa Bay by Firestorm after an unsuccessful attempt to destroy it.
-His newfound ability to change his size at will leads to a call to Batman, who defers to Abigail Cable.
-Ultimately, an aging hippie named Chester is able to calm him down.
+In Gaiman's story, Brother Power is revealed to be an imperfect elemental, similar to the Swamp Thing, and he is connected to all human simulacra such as dolls, dummies, statues, etc. The story resumes with the rocket's return to Earth, guided into Tampa Bay by Firestorm after an unsuccessful attempt to destroy it.
+His newfound ability to change his size leads to a call to Batman, who defers to Abigail Cable.
+Ultimately, an aging hippie named Chester calms him down.

 Pollack's story featured a brief return of Brother Power's adversary, Lord Sliderule, now in a business suit, and depicted Brother Power being forced to perform as a circus geek, eating live animals for the first time.
-Eventually, after more misadventures with the establishment, he is reunited with Cindy (the hippie who had given him his face), now a prostitute, and is destroyed in his original form while saving her life; however, he ultimately survives by possessing one of her dolls.
+Eventually, after more misadventures with the establishment, he is reunited with Cindy (the hippie who had given him his face), now a prostitute, and is destroyed in his original form while saving her life; however, he survives by possessing one of her dolls.

-In one issue of the crossover miniseries Legends, a marquee in the background reads Brother Power the Geek: The Movie.
-He is also among the superheroes briefly summoned by Snapper Carr in the Blasters Special.

-In Grant Morrison's Animal Man, Brother Power is mentioned several times as someone who escaped from comic book limbo, in spite of other limbo dwellers' expectations, and his name appears in graffiti.
-He also appeared briefly in Tom Peyer's Totems, as a guest at John Constantine's 1999 New Year's Eve party.
+In Grant Morrison's Animal Man, Brother Power is mentioned as having escaped Limbo.
+He also appeared briefly in Tom Peyer's Totems as a guest at John Constantine's 1999 New Year's Eve party.